-In the late afternoon on Good Friday the Loch Fada anchored in the fairway off the customs wharf and the District Officer, Ken Arnold, and I took the police launch Kusi and went out to the ship.
+In the late afternoon on Good Friday HMS Loch Fada anchored in the fairway off the customs wharf and the District Officer, Ken Arnold, and I took the police launch Kusi and went out to the ship.
 We were warmly welcomed and stayed for sundowners.
 We were invited to a curry lunch on board the following day and conveyed invitations ashore for other Europeans and local dignitaries.
-Like other RN ships in the Gulf and Indian Ocean, the Loch Fada carried Goanese chefs and stewards and so an authentic curry was guaranteed.
+Like other RN ships in the Gulf and Indian Ocean, the Loch Fada carried Goanese chefs and stewards and so an authentic curry was assured.

 Figure 1 HMS Loch Fada

 The Liwali’s parade passed without further ado and on Saturday, the well-lubricated curry lunch aboard the Loch Fada was much appreciated.
 The Commissioner flew in with Graham Clark and was collected from the strip on Manda island in the launch “Kusi’’.
 The Commissioner visited the lines and the police station before paying his respects to the District Commissioner, John Simpson.
 On the DC’s jetty, before departure for Manda and the airstrip, the Commissioner turned to me offering his hand and said, “Thank you Wright, it’s been a long time since the Kenya Police had any standing in Lamu”.